 A motion to approve the minutes as submitted was made by Commissioner Laing.
-The motion was seconded by Commissioner Walter and the motion carried without dissent; Commissioner deVadoss abstained from voting.
+The motion was seconded by Commissioner Walter and the motion carried without dissent; Commissioner deVadoss abstained from voting due to his absence at the July 22 meeting.